mojaves/pyrana/README.md

 Pyrana is a python package designed to provides simple access to multimedia files.
 Pyrana is based on the FFmpeg (http://ffmpeg.org) libraries, but provides an independent API.
+Pyrana aims to be the spiritual successor of [pymedia](http://pymedia.org).
+The Pyrana API is insipired by the PyMedia API, but being compatible with the latter is not a main objective (yet).
+The two projects share a similar objective but no code and they are full independent.
+However, for the reasons just outlined it is indexed and advertised on [pypi](http://pypi.python.org/pypi) as pymedia2-pyrana.

 License Notice